Suspect in ex-priest’s slaying sent to Vegas to face charges

 Police interviewed Decoste after his arrest March 12 in Las Vegas on unrelated petty theft and trespassing charges.
 That case was later dismissed and Decoste was transferred from Las Vegas to Oakland County, Michigan, to face charges including theft, fraud and impersonating a police officer.

-Decoste pleaded guilty in May and served jail time in Michigan for illegal possession of a law enforcement badge and possession of financial transaction devices charges, according to court records.
+Decoste pleaded guilty in May and served jail time in Michigan for illegal possession of a law enforcement badge and for possession of financial transaction devices, according to court records.

 In Henderson, police said Decoste’s girlfriend gave investigators a 9mm handgun that she said belonged to Decoste, and investigators determined it was used to kill Capparelli.